Not only are you competing with bids, but you’re also competing with your competitors’ marketing and how they present themselves online.

 What’s the most important page on your website?
 (Hint: it’s not your homepage)

-You have to start thinking about your website as “central hub” for your business — a digital storefront where people can read about your company, services, background and more.
+You have to start thinking about your website as “central hub” for your business — a digital storefront where people can read about your company, services, background, and most importantly….contact you!

-And what’s the one page people view to get a better understanding of your background and story?
+But what’s the one page prospects view to get a better understanding of your background and story?
 You guessed it — About Us page.

 Take a quick look on your Google Analytics dashboard (or ask your website guy to do it) and you’ll likely find an interesting trend: your About Us page receives higher traffic than most pages on your website.

 Prospects leave.
-They click away.
-You risk breaking relationships before they even begin!
+They click away and you risk breaking relationships before they even begin!

-So what content will demonstrate your authority and market to the right people?
+So what kind of content will demonstrate your authority and market to the right people?
 Read below to find out.

 The five-step framework for About Us content that captures attention and keeps readers engaged

 About pages are often misunderstood.
-Most businesses think they’re the place where to stick a mission statement or list mini biographies of leadership teams.
+Most businesses think they’re a place to plug a mission statement or list mini-biographies of executives and employees.
 No!

 The truth is that you’re selling your company on this page.
 It’s the elevator pitch of your website.
 You must start building relationships and trust right from the get-to.
-Otherwise, you will force your web visitors to go somewhere else.
+Otherwise, you will force your web visitors to go somewhere else (like your competitors).

 1.)
 Decide on an ideal reader and speak to him directly in the content